kellychin79/analysis_2/Readme.md

 After a few trials and seeing the results, I realized that this one reveals population survey data (a.k.a `CPS`) instead of the entire population data.
-- 1990 Population Estimates - 1990-2000 Intercensal Estimates: United States Resident Population Estimates by Age and Sex `https://api.census.gov/data/1990/pep/int_natrespop?get=YEAR,TOT_POP&key={my_key}` Unfortunately, the data has no consistent design logic over the past three decades.
-Considering the drastic change of information technologies, the messy API endpoints and URLs are no one's faults.
+- 1990 Population Estimates - 1990-2000 Intercensal Estimates: United States Resident Population Estimates by Age and Sex `https://api.census.gov/data/1990/pep/int_natrespop?get=YEAR,TOT_POP&key={my_key}`

+Unfortunately, the data has no consistent design logic over the past three decades.
+Considering the drastic change of information technologies, the messy API endpoints and URLs are no one's faults.<br />

 ## Appendix